Richardv10/food_blog/README.md

 <img src="static/images/README/welcome.png" alt="Welcome Section" width="600">

-*Landing page for Recipe Room* Rather than clutter the space with food pictures, Simple headings and a paragraph of text describes the sites features, with two buttons one to promp users to join, and the next leads to the search function that is available to all users of the site
+*Landing page for Recipe Room.* Rather than clutter the space with food pictures, simple headings and a short paragraph describe the site's features.
+Two buttons prompt users to join and to go to the search function, which is available to all users.

 <img src="static/images/README/landingzone.png" alt="Landing Zone" width="600">

-*Logged in user landing page* When a user is logged in, the generic welcome screen is replaced with a personalized greeting and a tabbed menu showing all the users saved recipes.
-These have buttons and indicators for sharing and updating those shared recipes
+*Logged-in user landing page.* When a user is logged in, the generic welcome screen is replaced with a personalized greeting and a tabbed menu showing all of the user's saved recipes.
+These have buttons and indicators for sharing and updating shared recipes.

 ## User Authentication